 UK government proposes reforms to enhance corporate transparency

-UK lawyers Ellisons Solicitors detail the proposed reforms put forward in a recent UK government consultation on corporate transparency.
+East of England lawyers Ellisons Solicitors details the proposed reforms put forward in a recent UK government consultation on corporate transparency.

 The UK’s corporate standards are highly regarded worldwide, a sentiment reflected by the fact that a new business is established in the UK approximately every 75 seconds.
 The government is committed to retaining this high standard and earlier this month released a government consultation to this effect, entitled ‘Corporate Transparency and Register Reform’.